Flowers for Algernon

 Flowers for Algernon is a Hugo and Nebula award-winning novel about Charlie Gordon, a man with intellectual disabilities who undergoes surgery to enhance his cognitive abilities.
 While it is a beautifully crafted narrative, it failed to hold my attention.

 Flowers for Algernon is written as a series of progress reports by Charlie, both before and after his surgery.
-Keyes skillfully utilizes Charlie’s writing style to convey the gradual improvement in his intellect, and he does an equally remarkable job towards the end: it is an emotional moment when the typos reappear after a hundred pages, indicating Charlie’s cognitive decline.
+Daniel Keyes skillfully utilizes Charlie’s writing style to convey the gradual improvement in his intellect, and does an equally remarkable job towards the end: it is an emotional moment when the typos reappear after a hundred pages, indicating Charlie’s cognitive decline.

 There are some interesting parallels between Flowers for Algernon and Blindsight and Echopraxia: specifically regarding how altering the mind changes one’s identity, and if the change is significant enough, it creates a different person altogether.
-Flowers for Algernon’s depiction of Charlie literally seeing the “other person” out in the world was an clever approach to illustrate this concept.
+Flowers for Algernon’s depiction of Charlie literally seeing the “other person” out in the world was a clever approach to illustrate this concept.